 The total number of annual visitors to Gibraltar regularly exceeds 11 million people.
 Visitors arrive by air, sea, car and coach, or as pedestrians through the land border.
 A very high proportion of visitors are day trippers and most of these visit the Upper Rock component of the Gibraltar Nature Reserve.
 Tour operators provide dedicated tours by minibus to tourist sites within the Reserve and this is complemented by a taxi service which also provides personalised tours.
-There are presently 440 Gibraltar Tourist Board licenced guides who are trained to conduct tours by bus, taxi or the ever popular walking tours.
+The Gibraltar Tourist Board issues guide licences to individuals trained to conduct tours by bus, taxi or the ever popular walking tours.